chatrat12/Overdone/README.md

 ## Readability
 Some things are not as readable as I would like.
 - It can be hard to read what is on a plate.
-- Tomoto and mushroom is more difficult to distinguish than I would like.
+- Tomato and mushroom is more difficult to distinguish than I would like.
 - Stack of plates does not read as a stack.
-## Install Instruction
+## Install Instructions
 ### Unity 2019.4
 Clone poject with `git clone https://github.com/chatrat12/Overdone.git`
 ### Binary